ranSprd/medusa/README.md

 ### endpoints

-The default port of the appilcation is 8085.
+The *default port* of the appilcation is *8085*.
 After startup the following resources are available:

 - prometheus endpoint with collected metrics http://localhost:8085/metrics